 Before making a more drastic decision to give up on chicken, check out these essentials of chicken-based options.
 Who knows, you may even rethink their allergy and give chicken another chance.

 If you love your dog as much as we love ours, then only the best will do.
-Unfortunately, many commercial dog foods and supplements are made with “feed-grade” ingredients rather than “human-grade” ingredients.
+Unfortunately, many commercial dog foods and supplements are made with “feed-grade” ingredients rather than "highest-quality" ingredients.
 You can probably see where we’re going here...

 We hate to elaborate, but feed-grade meat “meals,” such as “meat and bone meal” and “by-products”, can contain some unexpected ingredients.
 Per the National Agricultural Law Center, this can include “dead animals from farms, ranches, feedlots, marketing barns, animal shelters, and other facilities; and fats, grease, and other food waste from restaurants and stores.”
 FDA testing of dog foods revealed that pentobarbital, a chemical used to euthanize, had been found in the dead animals used in dog food.

 It’s no wonder your dog’s health can be negatively impacted when they’re consistently eating ingredients with these by-products in them.
-At K9 Power, we only use human-grade ingredients in all of our supplements.
+At K9 Power, we only use highest-quality grade ingredients in all of our supplements.
 This means your pup isn’t getting any of the harmful by-products found in many other supplement options out there.
 This might be the right time to take another look at your dog food ingredient labels at home too.

 All parts of the chicken aren’t digested equally, and some are harsher on your dog’s GI tract than others.
 Chicken by-products are considered the parts of a chicken that remain after meat is removed, like lungs, spleen, kidneys and the liver.
 Sometimes these can be healthy for your dog, delivering important nutrients.
-But similar to the feed grade vs human grade classification, these “chicken by-products” often include parts like talons, feathers, bones, beaks or intestinal contents.
+But similar to the feed grade vs highest quality grade classification, these “chicken by-products” often include parts like talons, feathers, bones, beaks or intestinal contents.
 These are more often the true culprits that lead to your pup’s GI tract rejecting his food.
 In your pup, you might see signs of declining health, like a dull coat, irritated skin, excessive itching, or diarrhea and vomiting.

 The chicken used in all K9 Power products is only the chicken meat.
 We don’t use any chicken by-products.
 This means your dogs get the nutrient-dense chicken meat that tastes good to them and is beneficial for their overall health and well-being.